karripar/weedify-frontend/readme.md

 ## Installation

-1. Clone the repository using `git clone <repository url>` on your terminal
+1. Clone the repository using `git clone <repository url>` in your terminal (eg. Git Bash or whatever)

 2. Install the required packages: <br>
 Make sure you have node.js installed and run: <br>